citysciencelab/cut-re3/README.md

 Also configure the correct URL to the Geoserver in **services-internet.json** as "url".

+### Proudction Container

+A production ready container for the frontend is configured under `frontend_prod` in the docker-compose file.
+Run `docker-compose build frontend_prod` to create this container which includes a production build of the frontend portal files.
+The command `docker-compose up frontend_prod` will serve the portal on the defined port.

 ## Routes
 If not configured differently in nginx/default.conf, then: